pkicsiny/ADL4CV_project/README.md

 The radar maps are recorded with 5 minutes frequency.
 The maps are uniformly masked and cover a 900km x 900km area over Germany and some adjacent areas.
 Spatial resolution is 1km * 1km per pixel.
 The data is stored in binary files and once downloaded, it can be loaded with the src.get_data() method.

-The gifs below show some example predictions from the validation set during training.
+The gif below shows some example predictions by using two frames as input to predict the following frame.
 The GAN used here has two discriminators (spatial+temporal) with Wasserstein loss and gradient penalty.

 ![](plots/iw-tgan.gif)